abillyt/Labyrinth-of-Lost-Boys/README.md

 The map is still incomplete, but shouldn't crash the game if you get to an uncoded portion.

 Type "options", "inventory", "stats", "equip", "scoreboard", or "quit" at any time.

+Well coded areas of the game: looting, battling, equipping, stats, menus, navigating the labyrinth Iffy/untested areas of the game: vendor interaction, using items correctly, boss fights, elite loots

 #### To play:
 Answering questions casually mostly works.
 Any question asked with a menu of numbers, enter a number rather than the text.